Hellvector/Thresholds/CairnSRDv1.0.md

 ### Narrative Focus
 - Emergent experience of play is what matters, not math or character abilities.
 Give the players weapon trainers and personal quests to facilitate improvement and specialization.
-- Pay attention to the needs and wants of the players,then put realistic opportunities in their path.
+- Pay attention to the needs and wants of the players, then put realistic opportunities in their path.
 - A dagger to your throat will kill you, regardless of your expensive armor and impressive training.

 ### Danger